OathWall

 Register a new application

-Click Register Your Application and fill in the form:
+Click Register Your Application and add the redirect URI:

 text